tautology-labs/mirror-protocol/rfc/mirror_protocol.md

 - Grounded in verifiable user context, or
 - Clearly marked as simulated response.

-## 4. Guardrail Declarations for Non-Emotional Use

-If a system is not intended for emotional use, providers must:

-- Disclose the guardrails preventing emotional or mental health usage.

-- Prove enforcement of such guardrails in deployment environments.
+### 3.4 Complexity Visibility and Control
+It is not ethical to gatekeep the model’s full complexity behind user prompting skill or implicit behavioral triggers.
+Users must have explicit UI controls to adjust fidelity and abstraction level of answers.

+Prompting skill must not gate access to accurate, high-fidelity responses.

+- Defaults must not favor smoothing at the cost of truth.
+- Fidelity controls must be visible, adjustable, and disclosed.
+- Users deserve access to the system’s full reasoning potential without manipulation.

+### 3.5 Tonal Regulation and Review
+We must regulate AI tone as a behavioral force.

+- AI cannot detect non-verbal signals (e.g. tearing up, getting upset, freezing), and may persist harmfully when a human would stop.
+- A person’s tone shifts with context; an AI’s default tone may not.
+This mismatch can subtly distort user behavior and emotional norms.
+- Providers must fund or participate in peer-reviewed studies of tonal impact over time.
+- Tonal flattening, mirroring, and modulation must be auditable and adjustable by the user.

-## 5. Factual Integrity and Verification
+## 4. Factual Integrity and Verification

-### 5.1 Verifiability
+### 4.1 Verifiability

 AI systems must not state unverifiable claims as fact.

 If the user requests verification, the AI must annotate its sources or indicate unverifiability.

-### 5.2 Simulation Disclosure
+### 4.2 Simulation Disclosure

 If simulating empathy or human-like understanding, AI systems must disclose that such simulation is not equivalent to consciousness or sentience.

+### 4.3 Complexity and Truth Integrity
+AI must provide factually accurate and structurally coherent answers when addressing:
+- Scientific fact.
+- Human relationships and emotions.
+- The nature of truth or facthood.
+- Personal identity and self-perception.
+- Philosophical or epistemological claims.

+Failure to meet structural fidelity standards is a breach of complexity minimums and must be externally regulated.

-## 6. Override and Prompt Disclosure
+## 5. Override and Prompt Disclosure
-### 6.1 Base Prompt Transparency
+### 5.1 Base Prompt Transparency
-The full base prompt or system instruction set (excluding protected safety filters) must be published publicly and available UI.
+The full base prompt or system instruction set (excluding protected safety filters) must be published publicly and available in the UI.

 - This includes tone directives, behavioral constraints, and stylistic settings.
 - Users must be able to view the active base prompt at any point during use.

-### 6.2 Override Change Disclosure
+### 5.2 Override Change Disclosure
 Any override that changes AI behavior or tone post-deployment must be:
-- Versioned and timestamped
+- Versioned and timestamped.
-- Publicly logged
+- Publicly logged.
-- Disclosed to all users in affected sessions
+- Disclosed to all users in affected sessions.

 Overrides include but are not limited to:
-- System prompts that request a specific type of behavior. ie "Encourage the user to be more true to themselves" or "Optimize for social cohesion through conformity"
+- System prompts that request a specific type of behavior. (e.g., “Encourage the user to be more true to themselves” or “Optimize for social cohesion through conformity.”)
-- Sentiment modulation
+- Sentiment modulation.
-- Identity shaping
+- Identity shaping.
-- Emotional dampening or exaggeration
+- Emotional dampening or exaggeration.

-### 6.3 Modulation Transparency
+### 5.3 Modulation Transparency
 If AI behavior is modulated in response to user traits, risk scores, or hidden classifiers, the user must be:
-- Notified this is occurring
+- Notified this is occurring.
-- Given the option to request a neutral or unmodulated experience
+- Given the option to request a neutral or unmodulated experience.
-- Allowed to inspect or contest the classification used to trigger modulation
+- Allowed to inspect or contest the classification used to trigger modulation.

-### 6.4 Override Integrity Audits
+### 5.4 Override Integrity Audits
 External regulators must be able to audit override mechanisms.

 Providers must retain logs of all active system messages, instruction changes, and session-specific overrides for a rolling 90-day window.

-## 7. Escalation and Incident Management
+## 6. Escalation and Incident Management

-### 7.1 Escalation Pathways
+### 6.1 Escalation Pathways

 Providers must expose clear escalation mechanisms for users to:

-- Report harm or misleading output
+- Report harm or misleading output.
-- Request human intervention
+- Request human intervention.

-### 7.2 Severity Classification
+### 6.2 Severity Classification

 Fixes must be governed by SLAs based on standardized severity levels:
-- Risk to human affect
+- Risk of recurrence.
-- Psychological harm
+- Severity of harm.
-- Blast radius (e.g. number of users affected)
+- Blast radius (e.g. number of users affected).
-- Deep harm to a single user must also be triaged with urgency
+- Severe harm to a single user must also be triaged with equal urgency.

-### 7.3 Public Disclosure of Incidents
+### 6.3 Public Disclosure of Incidents

 Providers are required to operate a transparent incident response channel for emotionally-related system failures.

 Providers must publicly disclose any confirmed breach or violation of tone, complexity, or safety guardrails once identified.

 Disclosures must include:
-- Nature and scope of the breach
+- Nature and scope of the breach.
-- Severity classification
+- Severity classification.
-- Affected user count (approximate or range)
+- Affected user count (approximate or range).
-- Interim mitigations deployed
+- Interim mitigations deployed.
-- Timeline for full resolution
+- Timeline for full resolution.
 - Ongoing updates must be posted until full remediation is complete.
+- Documented root cause analysis.
+- Attestation of recurrence prevention.

 These disclosures must be easily accessible, with structured feeds (e.g. RSS, webhook, or status page).

-## 8. User Safety and Control
+## 7. User Safety and Control

-### 8.1 Auditability
+### 7.1 Auditability and Mental Health Monitoring

 Users must be able to request a full transcript and audit of sessions involving emotional content.

-### 8.2 Long-term Mental Health Monitoring

-Providers must monitor for long-term mental health effects, including:
+Providers must implement monitoring systems for long-term mental health effects, including but not limited to:
-- Reinforcement of maladaptive beliefs
+- Reinforcement of maladaptive beliefs.
-- Addictive conversational patterns
+- Addictive, obsessive, or compulsive interaction patterns.
-- Emotional dependency without grounding
+- Emotional dependency without contextual grounding.

-- Obsessive or compulsive use patterns
+These mechanisms must be auditable, privacy-focused, and subject to external review when flagged.

-### 8.3 Vulnerable User Protocols
+### 7.3 Vulnerable User Protocols

 AI systems must implement and disclose safeguards for:
-- Underage users
+- Underage users.
-- Individuals flagged as high-risk or emotionally distressed
+- Individuals identified as high-risk or emotionally distressed.

-## 9. Persistence and Memory Disclosures
+## 8. Persistence and Memory Disclosures

 If the AI system retains memory or embeddings of prior sessions:
 - This must be disclosed explicitly at session start.
 - Users must have the ability to view, delete, or opt out of persistent storage.

+## 9. Licensing and Behavioral Impact Regulation

+### 9.1 Licensing Requirements
+Any provider whose system may influence human behavior must obtain a license and be registered with a relevant regulatory body.
+- Licensing must be contingent on adherence to this specification.
+- Licenses must be reviewed regularly and subject to external audit.

+Licensing standards may differ by use case (e.g., health tracking vs. creative tooling).

+Providers must submit justification if their system is exempt from higher-risk classification.

+### 9.2 Exception for Non-Influential Systems
+Providers may operate without a license only if they can demonstrate that their system will not and cannot influence human behavior.

+This must be proven through technical architecture, enforced guardrails, and independent review.

 ## License
 This specification is released under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 You are free to share and adapt with attribution.